-As a separately regarded entity for tax purposes, the Asset Manager Affiliates are taxed at normal corporate rates.
-For tax purposes, any distributions by the Asset Manager Affiliates to the Company would generally need to be distributed to the Company's shareholders.
-Generally, such distributions of the Asset Manager Affiliates' income to the Company's shareholders will be considered as qualified dividends for tax purposes.
+As separately regarded entities for tax purposes, the Asset Manager Affiliates are taxed at normal corporate rates.
+For tax purposes, any tax-basis dividends paid by the Asset Manager Affiliates to the Company would generally need to be distributed to the Company's shareholders.
+Generally, such tax-basis dividends paid of the Asset Manager Affiliates' income to the Company's shareholders will be considered as qualified dividends for tax purposes.
 The Asset Manager Affiliates' taxable net income will differ from U.S. GAAP net income because of deferred tax temporary differences and permanent tax adjustments.
-Deferred tax temporary differences may include differences for the recognition and timing of depreciation, bonuses to employees and stock option expense, among other things.
+Deferred tax temporary differences may include differences for the recognition and timing of amortization and depreciation, and compensation related expenses, among other things.
 Permanent differences may include adjustments, limitations or disallowances for meals and entertainment expenses, penalties, tax goodwill amortization and net operating loss carryforward.